AXIHIXA/Memo/notes/dsa/algorithmzuo.md

     int lo = 1, hi = nums.size() - 1, ans = -1;

+    // If the mid element happens to be lying in a local falling slope,
-    while (lo < hi)
+    // it means that the peak will always lie towards the left of this element. while (lo < hi)
     {
         int mi = lo + ((hi - lo) >> 1);